paolo-vergo/farmastocks/README.md

 # Acknowledgments

-The projects were carried out during Artificial Neural Networks and Deep Learning course of PoliMi, 2021.
+The projects were carried out during Econometrics course of PoliMi, 2021.
-Special thanks to Prof. Matteucci and Prof. Boracchi, under whose guidance all the material was developed.
+Special thanks to Prof. Sgarra, under whose guidance all the material was developed.